WildFiresUA is a system that uses (AI) to detect forest fires, analyze their development, and model the emissions emitted

 By utilizing the fuel map, we were able to assess emissions of various air pollutants resulting from fires in Ukraine due to the war.

-The Copernicus Sentinel mission, comprising two satellites with a 180° phase difference, played a pivotal role.
-It allowed us to monitor Earth's surface state over a wide swath (290 km) with extended revisit periods, facilitating continuous monitoring of affected areas.
-Consequently, our system depicts the condition of these regions before, during, and after forest fires.
+The Copernicus Sentinel mission, consisting of two 180°-phase satellites, played a key role.
+It allowed us to track the state of the Earth's surface over a wide swath (290 km) with long revisit periods, which facilitated continuous monitoring of the affected areas.
+Thus, our system reflects the state of these regions before, during and after forest fires.

 info